 Below, you’ll find a list of some of the concerns you’ll want to keep in mind when planning for your loved one’s mid-stage Alzheimer’s care:

-- Behavior Changes – A very common occurrence in middle-stage Alzheimer’s patients are behavioral changes.
-Often times, these changes in behavior can be one of the most concerning aspects of Alzheimer’s for family members and caregivers alike.
-In this stage of the disease, it’s common for patients to experience depression, irritability, anxiety and repetitive behaviors.
-As the Alzheimer’s progresses, these behavior changes could worsen and sleep changes, physical and verbal attacks, and wandering can also occur.
-If you educate yourself on what behaviors are common during various stages of Alzheimer’s disease, you’ll be better prepared for how to handle them and ways you can help.
+- Behavior Changes – A very regular occurrence in middle-stage Alzheimer’s patients are behavioral changes.
+Frequently, these changes in behavior can be one of the most concerning signs of Alzheimer’s for family members and caregivers alike.
+In this stage of the disease, it’s normal for patients to experience depression, stress, irritability, high blood pressure, anxiety, and repetitive behaviors, more so than during the typical aging process.
+As Alzheimer’s disease and cognitive function decline, these behavior changes could worsen, and sleep changes, physical and verbal attacks, and wandering can also occur.
+If you educate yourself on what behaviors are common during various stages of Alzheimer’s disease, you’ll be better prepared to handle them and know how you can help with age-related memory loss.

-- Problems Performing Activities of Daily Living (ADLs) – Activities of daily living, such as grooming, dressing and eating, grow more difficult as dementia progresses in an Alzheimer’s patient.
-As the patient loses their independence and privacy, they can often act out, making this transition an incredibly difficult one.
-The best way to handle this is to do your best to be patient and sensitive in helping him or her through this aspect of the disease.
-When the time comes where your assistance is required, consider what tasks the patient can perform on their own and encourage them to do so as much as possible.
+- Problems Performing Activities of Daily Living (ADLs) – Activities of daily living, such as grooming, dressing, physical activity, and eating, grow more complicated as dementia and memory loss progresses in an Alzheimer’s patient.
+As the patient loses their independence and privacy in their living areas, they can often act out, making this transition an incredibly difficult one.
+The best way to handle this is to be patient and sensitive in helping him or her through the memory loss and forgetfulness.
+When your assistance is required, consider what tasks the patient can perform on their own.
+Encourage them to do as much as possible for their own health and well-being.

-- Communication Decline – One of the most difficult side-effects of Alzheimer’s disease, is that it takes away one’s ability to express their thoughts and follow conversations, in addition to making it more difficult for them to understand others.
-Patients often rely on non-verbal forms of communication, as they start struggling to find the right words, lose their train of thought, or start to repeat questions.
-You can do your part in making this part of the transition less painful by making simple communication changes, such as speaking slower and clearer, and in a gentle tone of voice.
-Take note that if you notice your loved one with Alzheimer’s experiencing a sudden change in communication, you need to contact their doctor, as this may indicate other medical issues.
+- Communication Decline – One of the most challenging side-effects of Alzheimer’s disease is that it takes away one’s ability to express their thoughts and follow conversations, in addition to making it more difficult for them to understand others.
+Residents with dementia often rely on non-verbal forms of communication, as they begin struggling to find the right words, lose their train of thought, or start to repeat questions.
+You can do your part in making this part of the transition less painful by making simple communication changes, such as speaking slower and more precise and in a gentle tone of voice to those living with dementia.
+If you notice your loved one with signs of Alzheimer’s disease experiencing a sudden change in communication or social interaction, you need to contact their doctor, as this may indicate other medical issues that may require drugs or medications to help.
+It might even be worthwhile to see if there are any clinical trials in your area for Alzheimer’s and dementia care.

-- Stop Driving – The middle stage of Alzheimer’s will require a patient to stop driving entirely.
-As this takes away an aspect of their freedom, it’s a good idea to try and involve them in the decision to stop driving.
-You can do so by explaining your concerns, and by giving specific examples.
-Assure the Alzheimer’s patient that you will do everything you can to ensure rides are always available to them.
+- Stop Driving – The middle stage of Alzheimer’s will require a patient to stop driving entirely due to their mental health and alertness to the world around them declining.
+As this takes away an aspect of their freedom, it’s a good idea to involve them in the decision to stop driving, since it causes a higher risk to them and others.
+You can do so by explaining your concerns, and by giving specific examples of memory impairment.
+Assure the Alzheimer’s patient that you will do everything you can to ensure that rides are always available to them for necessities and social activities.

-- Other Safety Concerns – As the early stages of mid-stage Alzheimer’s start to set in, it can become too dangerous for a person with the disease to be left alone.
-Wandering in Alzheimer’s patients is very common, particularly when they’re entering the middle-stage.
+Other Safety Concerns – As the early stages of mid-stage Alzheimer’s start to set in, it can become too dangerous for a person with the disease to be left alone.
+Wandering in dementia or Alzheimer’s patients is very common, particularly when they’re entering the middle-stage.
 Safety precautions need to be taken throughout a person’s living environment to prevent wandering from happening.
-If the patient is living alone at this point, it may be time to hire a full-time in-home caregiver or to have them move in with a family member, or to a residential care setting that specializes in Alzheimer’s.
+If the patient with a dementia diagnosis is living alone at this point, it may be time to hire a full-time in-home caregiver, have them move in with a family member, or move to a residential care setting specializing in Alzheimer’s.

 What to Expect with Late-Stage Alzheimer’s Disease

-The late-stage of Alzheimer’s disease is the most unpredictable, in regards to both behaviors and the length of time in which a person will remain in this stage.
-In most cases, late-stage Alzheimer’s care will require around the clock intensive observation.
+The late stage of Alzheimer’s disease is the most unpredictable in both behaviors, and the length of time a person will remain at this stage.
+In most cases, late-stage Alzheimer’s or late-stage dementia care will require around the clock intensive observation.

-Alzheimer’s disease will progress rapidly during the late-stage.
-Care needs will deepen and change as the disease progresses.
+Alzheimer’s disease will progress rapidly during the late-stage of severe dementia.
+Specialized care needs will increase and change as the disease progresses.
 A person who is in the late-stage of Alzheimer’s will usually:

 - Have a difficult time eating and swallowing

-- Need help with walking and eventually will be unable to walk
+- Need help walking and eventually will be unable to walk

 - Will become especially vulnerable to infections, particularly pneumonia